Home » Why Do Parrots Regurgitate Their Food?

 The baby parrots won’t be able to fly for 4-6 weeks.
 Both parents will regurgitate food coated in crop milk for their offspring during this developmental stage.

 Parrots quickly extend and retract their necks to initiate regurgitation, producing a clicking or gagging noise.
-In this context, the gagging motion is entirely natural.
+In this context, the gagging motion is natural.

 You may be concerned that the parrot is choking on something.
-The most effective way to tell if the parrot is gagging or has a blockage is to check for these signs:
+The most effective way to tell if the parrot is gagging or has a blockage is to check for these warning signs:

 • Holding its beak open while slightly gasping for breath.